Milad-Akarie/auto_route_library/auto_route/README.md

 in the previous example we used an `AutoRouter` widget to render nested child routes, `AutoRouter` is just a shortcut for `AutoStackRouter`, `StackRouters` manage a stack of pages inside of them where the active/visible page is always the one on top and you'd need to pop it to see the page beneath it.

-Now we can try to implement our tabs using an `AutoRouter` (StackRouter) by pushing or replacing a nested route every-time the tab changes and that might work but our tabs state will be lost, not to mention the transition between tabs issues, luckily auto_route comes equipped with an `AutoTabsRouter` which's especially made to handle tab navigation.
+Now we can try to implement our tabs using an `AutoRouter` (StackRouter) by pushing or replacing a nested route every-time the tab changes and that might work but our tabs state will be lost, not to mention the transition between tabs issues, luckily auto_route comes equipped with an `AutoTabsRouter` which is especially made to handle tab navigation.

 `AutoTabsRouter`  lets you switch between different routes while preserving offstage-routes state, tab routes are lazily loaded by default ( can be disabled ) and finally it allows to create whatever transition animation you want.